Joey Mawson

 Joseph Terry Mawson (born 27 March 1996 in Sydney) is an Australian racing driver of Peruvian descent.
-He is a current double champion of the Australian S5000 Championship.
+He is a double champion of the Australian S5000 Championship, and previously beat Mick Schumacher to the ADAC Formula 4 title in 2016.
+He reached the GP3 Series and Porsche Supercup.

-Mawson is currently serving a three-year competition ban set to end in May 2026 for an anti-doping rule violation.
+Between 2023 and 2026, Mawson served a three-year competition ban for a doping violation.

-In 2025, he was accused of raping a nurse at Michael Schumacher's mansion in Geneva in 2019.

 Career

-Mawson started his career in karting at the age of 7, and soon began to dominate the Junior karting scene, winning 19 state and 3 national titles between 2003 and 2012.
-He also finished 2nd in the Junior Max category at the 2011 Rotax World Championships, and was named Australia's best karter in 2010 by various media.
+Mawson started his career in karting at the age of seven, and soon began to dominate the Junior karting scene, winning nineteen state and three national titles between 2003 and 2012.
+He also finished second in the Junior Max category at the 2011 Rotax World Championships, and was named Australia's best karter in 2010 by various media.

 Europe

-He made his open-wheel debut in French F4 in 2014, qualifying on pole and winning on debut at the inaugural round at the Bugatti Circuit.
-He completed all but the final round of the season, finishing 4th having amassed 188 points along with 3 wins.
-In 2015 he moved to ADAC Formula 4 where he joined Van Amersfoort Racing alongside Harrison Newey and Mick Schumacher.
-Despite the pressure from his highly rated teammates he beat them both in the championship, finishing 3rd with 5 wins, finishing 2 points shy of 2nd place.
+Mawson made his open-wheel debut in French F4 in 2014, qualifying on pole and winning on debut at the inaugural round at the Bugatti Circuit.
+He completed all but the final round of the season, finishing fourth having amassed 188 points along with three wins.
+In 2015, he moved to ADAC Formula 4 where he joined Van Amersfoort Racing alongside Harrison Newey and Mick Schumacher.
+Despite the pressure from his highly rated teammates he beat them both in the championship, finishing third with five wins, finishing two points shy of second place.

-In 2016, he remained with VAR in ADAC Formula 4.
-He won 10 out of 24 races on his way to the title, beating now Prema driver Schumacher by 52 points.
+In 2016, Mawson remained with VAR in ADAC Formula 4.
+He won ten out of 24 races on his way to the title, beating now Prema driver Schumacher by 52 points.
 As a result, he was given the opportunity test one of VAR's European F3 cars at Monza, managing to trade fastest laps with Lando Norris.

 In 2017, Mawson graduated to European Formula 3, whilst continuing his collaboration with VAR.
 However, he struggled throughout the season, finishing only thirteenth in the standings with one podium finish at the Nürburgring.

-In 2018, Mawson is contesting the final season of the GP3 Series with Arden International.
+In 2018, Mawson contested the final season of the GP3 Series with Arden International.
 He finished the season thirteenth with two podiums.
 One each in France and Russia.

-In 2019 he switched to the Porsche ladder, contesting the Supercup with Team Australia.
+In 2019, Mawson switched to the Porsche ladder, contesting the Supercup with Team Australia.
 He additionally competed in a handful of Porsche Carrera Cup Germany races at the end of 2019 ahead of a full campaign in 2020.